jacebenson/jace.pro/content/properties/glide.discovery.roundingInterval.ram.md

 ---
-date: '2016-01-01'
 layout: page
 title: glide.discovery.roundingInterval.ram
-description: "Memory rounding: Enter the number to round the computer RAM to.
-The units are in MB."
+description: "<b>Memory rounding:</b> Enter the number to round the computer RAM to.
+The units are in MB. "
-value:
 ---
+1